xuwen-ho/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

-2. **Invisible input caret**, there are times when the input caret (cursor), becomes invisible eventhough the input field has focus.
-To resolve this, regain input field focus using the Tab key.
+2. **Invisible input caret**, there are times when the input caret (cursor) becomes invisible even though the input field has focus.
+To resolve this, regain focus in the input field by pressing the Tab key a few times.

 --------------------------------------------------------------------------------------------------------------------